Rory-Sullivan/metno-locationforecast/README.md

 ```

 Create a ```Place``` instance.
 Geographic coordinates are given by latitude,
 longitude (in degrees) and altitude (in metres).
-Note that latitude and
+The altitude parameter is
-longitude are rounded to four decimal places and altitude is rounded to the
+optional but recommended.
+Note that latitude and longitude are rounded to four
-nearest integer, this is required by the MET Weather API.
+decimal places and altitude is rounded to the nearest integer, this is required
-[GeoNames](http://www.geonames.org/) is a helpful website for finding the
+by the MET API.
+[GeoNames](http://www.geonames.org/) is a helpful website for
-geographic coordinates of a place.
+finding the geographic coordinates of a place.

 ```pycon
 >>> new_york = Place("New York", 40.7, -74.0, 10)